CSCI1090-S24/ps2/README.md

 ### Important Guidelines
 * Your problem set must be submitted with GitHub.
 If you are struggling to use GitHub, the TAs can help!
+* You can confirm that you submitted correctly by looking at your repo on GitHub in your browser.
 * You do not need to do error checking.
-You can assume the user will always enter the kind of iput you ask for.
+You can assume the user will always enter the kind of input you ask for.
-* Comments are not required yet, but they are strongly encouraged so that we can give you extra credit.
+* Comments are not required yet, but they are strongly encouraged so that we can give you partial credit.
 * Points will be deducted if your output does not match the required format.
 * Points will be deducted if your files are not named as required.
 * Points will be deducted if your files are not in the correct location (i.e., in the top-level directory where you see the `README`.)